Penngagement International Experience (PIE) Series

 Small Talk and Social Interactions in the U.S.

 Want to build your conversation and communication skills?
 Join representatives from the Graduate Student Center to learn more about how to make small talk and effectively communicate in informal, social situations.
 We will also give you more information about getting involved on campus!

 Thriving in a US Classroom

 How’s your semester going?
-Got questions about how to be successful in your studies?
-Join us at the Weingarten Learning Resources Center to learn more about managing your time, writing papers, reading effectively and other strategies relevant to your academic life at Penn.
+Have questions about how to be successful in your studies?
+Join representatives from the Weingarten Learning Resources Center to learn more about managing your time, writing papers, reading effectively and other strategies relevant to your academic life at Penn.